- Program Descriptions

 - Resources for public, private, and home school teachers

 The planetarium is a field trip destination for explorers of all ages.
-We specialize in providing educational experiences that support the Wisconsin Science Standards for PreK-12 school groups.
+We specialize in providing educational experiences that support the Wisconsin Science Standards and Next Generation Science Standards for PreK-12 school groups.
+We also provide programming for adult groups, scout groups, and general audiences.
 In addition to providing planetarium programs, we offer a vast array of resources that public, private, and home school teachers find helpful.

 Click on the links above or on the left for more information.